kingakisielinska/mObywatel-user-guide/index.md

 Moreover, students can keep their school IDs and student card in the mObywatel application.
 Drivers can use the mPojazd module which displays information from the registration card of the (co-)owned vehicle and information about the mandatory third party insurance.

-A feature such as eRecepta (thanks to it, you do not have to say your PESEL in a pharmacy each time at the counter to protect your privacy) and mPrawo Jazdy module with a function to check the number of penalty points.
+A feature such as eRecepta - thanks to it, you do not have to say your PESEL in a pharmacy each time to protect your privacy and mPrawo Jazdy module with a function to check the number of penalty points.

-Moreover, mObywatel offers the module Polak za granicą (you can check information about countries around the world that you should know before traveling) and Koronawirus - informator.
+Moreover, mObywatel offers the Polak za granicą module where you can check information about countries around the world that you should know before traveling and Koronawirus - informator module with information concerning COVID-19 situation.

 To sum up, thanks to this application, the user can: